wtetsu/gaze/README.md

 Gaze was developed for supporting daily coding.

-While many "update-and-run" tools exist, Gaze stands out for its focus on rapid coding, thanks to its carefully considered technical design.
+While many "update-and-run" tools exist, Gaze stands out with its focus on accelerating your coding workflow through a carefully considered technical design.

-# How to use Gaze
+# How to use

-The top priority of the Gaze's design is "easy to invoke".
+Gaze prioritizes ease of use with its simple invocation.

 ```
 gaze .